kaleynguyen/oct2022-dbt/greenery/README.md

 ### dbt fundamentals

-* seeds `dbt seed`: csv files that dbt uploads to the data warehouse as tables and do not change frequently. seeds can be an external infectious icd9/icd10 codes to flag incorrect prescription or a mapping data dictionary of abbreviated states to full name states.
+* seeds `dbt seed`: csv files that dbt uploads to the data warehouse as tables and do not change frequently. seeds can be an external infectious icd9/icd10 codes to flag potentially incorrect prescription or a mapping data dictionary of abbreviated states to full name states.
 Ideally it should be a 1-1 mapping but icd9/icd10 conversion does not follow the 1-1 mapping rule.

 * sources `dbt source freshness`: raw data that I use to build dbt models off of. sources are defined in source.yml file